Mapping Semantic & Syntactic Relationships with Geometric Rotation: RISE vs Random Baseline Comparisons

-Figure \ref{fig:rise_vs_random_comparisons} demonstrates the baseline validity of RISE by comparing it against random prototypes across multiple language transfer scenarios.
+Figure \ref{fig:rise_vs_random_comparisons} highlights three select language transfer scenarios and Figures \ref{fig:rise_vs_random_text_embedding_3_large}--\ref{fig:rise_vs_random_mbert} demonstrate the baseline validity of RISE by comparing it against random prototypes across multiple language transfer scenarios.
 The consistent and substantial advantages (ranging from 5.1× to 26.2×) across all models and phenomena provide crucial validation that RISE learns meaningful semantic directions rather than exploiting statistical artifacts.
 Notably, cross-language transfers often maintain or even exceed monolingual performance relative to random baselines, confirming that RISE captures universal semantic patterns that generalize across language boundaries.
 Overall, RISE analyses show that embedding models encode some transformations as universal operators, but others remain highly culture- and resource-dependent.
 Future research should refine evaluation benchmarks to account for phenomenon-specific variability and investigate training regimes that promote balanced universality without sacrificing discriminative capacity.